Cow911/SingleImageWaterHazardDetectionWithRAU/README.md

 # SingleImageWaterHazardDetectionWithRAU
 Single Image Water Hazard Detection using FCN with Reflection Attention Units
-<br>Xiaofeng Han, Chuong Nguyen, Shaodi You, Jianfeng Lu
+<br>Xiaofeng Han 1, Chuong Nguyen 234, Shaodi You 23, Jianfeng Lu 1
+<bt>1 School of Computer Science and Engineering, Nanjing University of Science and Technology
+<bt>2 Australian National University
+<bt>3 CSIRO DATA61, Australia
+<bt>4 Australian Centre of Excellence for Robotic Vision
 <br>ECCV 2018

 This is a work in progress and the codes are coming soon.